Lettice D'Oyly Walters: Personal life

 Lettice married Australian banker Lewis Huth Walters (February 24, 1872 – November 24, 1941) in Weyhill, Hampshire June 1, 1901.
 Initially living in a flat at 12A Evelyn Mansions, S. W. London, the couple later moved to 5 Swan Walk, Chelsea, London.
 Lewis shared a partnership in the old London establishment Frederick Huth & Co. with his cousin Frederick Huth Jackson.
-Frederick’s wife Caroline Huth Jackson, society hostess, was painted by John Singer Sargent in 1907.
+Frederick's wife Caroline Huth Jackson, society hostess, was painted by John Singer Sargent in 1907.
 Over time, Lewis became a major art collector, specializing in prints, drawings, and decorative art.

 Their only child, Michael Heriot Huth Walters was born 1909.
 From an early age, he was interested in astronomy.
 After studying at King's College, University of Cambridge, he won a visiting fellowship to Princeton University.
-He died of a heart attack on March 26, 1934 at the age of 25.
+He died of a heart attack on March 26, 1934, at the age of 25.
 Lettice solicited a series of poems and tributes from friends and family, and published them privately through the Swan Press in a small book simply titled Michael (1935).
 This was her last recorded publication.
-She died February 3, 1940, having returned to Redenham (Appleshaw), Hampshire, leaving her estate to her sister Phillis.
+She died February 3, 1940, aged 59, having returned to Redenham (Appleshaw), Hampshire, leaving her estate to her sister Phillis.

 Lewis died of a heart attack in 1941.
 His collection of prints and drawings was sold by Christie's in 1942 and appear in the catalogs of major museums around the world, such as the J. Paul Getty Museum, the British Museum, and the Fitzwilliam Museum, Cambridge.